 Dollar Street is a free educational resource that I just wish had been around when I was at school.

-Established by Anna Rosling Rönnlund at Gapminder, Dollar Street looks at families and homes, from around the world.
+Established by Anna Rosling Rönnlund at Gapminder, Dollar Street looks closely at families and homes, from around the world.
 To date they have visited 264 families in 50 countries.
 Each family is assigned a nominal US$ to reflect overall monthly income and the range in quality of each home is staggering.
 But what is also clear is that education, health, well-paid work and a sustainable political and economic infrastructure is what makes the difference.

 In some homes the people are as poor as it is possible to be.
 Others live in quite substantial homes and are comfortable, with all mod-cons – or at least, a bed, separate rooms, TV, bathroom – things we might expect to see/have.
 Things we might assume people cannot do without – yet, clearly do.

-The site focuses on the things we all do, things we use and how/where this occurs in the home.
+The site focuses on the things we all do; the things we use and how/where this occurs in the home.
 It explores the daily routine: bathing, eating, sleeping and also what people use for washing teeth, washing clothes, storing foodstuff, entertainment, work, treasured belongings.

 We are used to seeing glamorous images of beautiful homes that inspire and amaze us.
 But they can also create a sense of discontent, dissatisfaction and envy.
 The perfect home built with the luxury of space, designed to suit our every need from the finest quality materials, may be an aspiration, but it is not the norm.

 The images are not staged, manipulated, or noticeably re-touched.
 These are not designed show houses, and the families are comfortable that we see their home as it is.
 This is the reality of those who have, and those who have very little.
 That is what makes it authentic and fascinating.
 But also unsettling.
 And above all, deeply humbling.

-This is not a site that judges, or comments.
+This is not a site that judges or comments.
 It simply shows the homespaces and we are left to make up our own minds about each way of life.
-It is informative, it makes you think.
-And it makes you confront your own sense of what is important, and what is not.
+It is informative and it makes you think.
+It makes you confront your own sense of what is important, and what is not.

 The images draw you in, they tell a story about a family, a home, country, culture and way of life.
 It is about commonality, rather than differences.
 Everyone has as much right to live on this earth as another, yet this shows us that some are forced to live in circumstances that would be unimaginable to most.

 A mobile phone, is perhaps more of a lifeline than a luxury.
 A refrigerator is a precious, essential thing, rather than just kitchen equipment.
 A TV provides entertainment and information but also widens perspectives and connects people.
 A washing machine… a shower…computer…cooker.. lavatory…

-When we travel to different countries but don’t speak the language, and don’t actually live there, our experience of that place is going to be superficial and sanitised.
-We will never see it as a local people do.
+When we travel to different countries, but don’t speak the language, and don’t actually live there, our experience of that place is going to be superficial and sanitised.
+We never see countries as a local people do.